ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 But they shift the definition right out from under you.

 Monster are monsters: they're a kind of mindless evil, a danger that threatens civilization.
 When confronted with a monster, you either attack or run, for it will always try to kill you.
+What you don't do is invite it in for dinner and try to talk to it.

+Which is exactly what one of the protagonists does.

-And monsters are a word we use to excuse our violence.
-One doesn't need to consider the morality of attacking a monster: by definition, they deserve it.
+Monsters are a word we use to excuse our violence.
+One doesn't need to consider the morality of attacking a monster: by definition, they deserve it because of what they are.
 It's obvious when something is a monster, yet over the course of the book we see this label applied over and over to anything alien to us, different from the civilization we've created.
 And what happens when an entire race is called "monster"?

 What happens when we create our monsters by the simple virtue of naming them?

 What happens when we become a monster simply because we believe it?

 This power of naming and our abuses of it are, in my opinion, a central theme to The Wandering Inn.
-As our protagonists either descend into or reject the stereotypes of the realm, we the reader get to see the power of our labels: monster, person, individual, alien.
+As our protagonists either descend into or reject the stereotypes of the realm, we the reader get to see the power of our labels: monster, person, individual, other, _them_.
 They can blind or reveal, trap or set free.
 Throughout the series, we see people do just that, not only of others but of of themselves.
 It's a strong theme, and a poignant one, and it is explored well.

 In the end, this one question endlessly repeats itself beneath all their writing: what if all the time we've been creating our own monsters, simply by labelling them as such?